 Whether it’s an all pink water balloon party theme for a girl’s summer birthday, red, white, and blue balloons for a 4th of July family reunion, or a back-to-school-colors water balloon fest, everyone’s sure to enjoy mixing sun and water for summer fun.

 Water balloon kits are available to make filling and even tying them off fast and easy.
-If you decide to check out products to help you plan your parties, be sure to take a look at hot potato styled toys like the Splash Outs.
+If you decide to check out products to help you plan your parties, be sure to take a look at hot potato styled toys like Splash Outs.

 The following activity ideas can inspire you to spotlight fun at your parties.
-Read through the 10 idea starters for different age groups and before you know it, you'll be custom designing special games for your family and friends!
+Read through the 10 idea starters below for different age groups and before you know it, you'll be custom designing special games for your family and friends!